williamngan/pts/guide/md/_0100_Get_started.md

 space.setup({ bgcolor: "#fff" });
 ```

 This assumes you have an element with `id="hello"` in your html.
 If your element is `<canvas id="hello">`, CanvasSpace will target that canvas.
 Otherwise if your element is a container like `<div id="hello">`, a new canvas will be created and appended into it.
+You may also pass an HTMLElement instance directly into `CanvasSpace`.

 The [`setup`](#canvas-canvasspace) function allows you to initiate the space with an object that specifies some setup options, like background-color and auto-resize.